Shabbir Akhtar

-Shabbir Akhtar was a British philosopher, poet, researcher, writer and multilingual scholar.
+Dr Shabbir Akhtar was a British philosopher, poet, researcher, writer and multilingual scholar.
 He was on the Faculty of Theology and Religions at the University of Oxford.
 His interests included political Islam, Quranic exegesis, revival of philosophical discourse in Islam, Islamophobia, extremism, terrorism and Christian-Muslim relations as well as Islamic readings of the New Testament.
 Shabbir Akhtar was also a Søren Kierkegaard scholar.
 Akhtar's articles have appeared both in academic journals and in the UK press.
 Several of his books have been translated into the major Islamic languages.

 Early life and education

 Shabbir Akhtar was born in Pakistan, raised in Bradford in the United Kingdom.
 After studying philosophy (BA and MA degrees) at University of Cambridge, Shabbir Akhtar got his PhD in philosophy of religion from University of Calgary, Alberta, Canada (1984), his thesis being "Religion in the Age of Reason: Faith and the Apostasy of Humanism."

 Career

 Shabbir Akhtar held several academic appointments over the course of his career.
 From 2012 to 2023, he served as an Associate Member of the Faculty of Theology and Religions at the Oxford University.
 Between 2002 and 2011, he was Associate Professor of Philosophy at Old Dominion University in the United States.
 Earlier, from 1994 to 1997, he taught as Assistant Professor of Philosophy at the International Islamic University in Malaysia.

 His first book, Reason and the Radical Crisis of Faith (1987), examined the challenges of sustaining religious belief in a secular context.
 The book was well received, with philosopher and critic Keith Parsons writing that it “should be widely read,” and praising Akhtar’s “insight, wit, and lucidity,” as well as his “scrupulous fairness” in engaging with opposing viewpoints.

 In 1989, during the controversy surrounding the publication of The Satanic Verses by Salman Rushdie, Akhtar spoke on behalf of the Bradford Council of Mosques.
 In a provocative article published in The Guardian on 27 February 1989, he wrote: "There is no choice in the matter.
 Anyone who fails to be offended by Rushdie's book ipso facto ceases to be a Muslim...Those Muslims who find it intolerable to live in a United Kingdom contaminated with the Rushdie virus need to seriously consider the Islamic alternatives of emigration (hijrah) to the House of Islam or a declaration of holy war (jihād) on the House of Rejection."

 The article also included a widely quoted line: "The next time there are gas chambers in Europe, there is no doubt concerning who'll be inside them."

 In the mid-1990s, Akhtar returned to academia in Malaysia, but became disillusioned with what he perceived as a lack of commitment to rational thought in educational practice within Muslim-majority societies.

 In later years, Akhtar published a number of philosophically rigorous and polemically engaged works aiming to articulate a contemporary Islamic philosophical framework.